Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 Maintained a default setting throughout all scene to prevent resizing of the game stage.

 Reason: Ensures that the game stage remains fixed in size to prevent incomplete game visuals.
-### h.
-Time Factor Related Bugs

-When the pause feature is integrated, the game's timer continuing to run even when paused.

-This can result in abnormal behavior for the gold root and bonus, causing extended gold root times, as well as bonuses moving in the opposite direction (towards the top of the screen) instead of falling down.

-To address this issue, pause the execution of the timer when the game is paused and resume it when the game is resumed.

-Reason: This ensure proper synchronization and prevent unexpected behavior associated with the gold root and bonus elements.
 ### Section 3: Refactor In General

 ### a.
 Spelling Mistakes